The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 - Incorporate insurance implications including potential premium increases and coverage changes

 For organizations with limited security budgets, prioritizing email security represents a strategic approach to risk management.
-Given that email continues to be the initial attack vector in 91% of successful breaches according to the 2024 Verizon Data Breach Investigations Report, focusing defensive resources on this critical pathway provides the highest return on security investment.
+Given that email continues to be a primary initial attack vector in successful breaches according to industry research, focusing defensive resources on this critical pathway provides a strong return on security investment.

 Protecting Your Organization’s Financial Future